 - 1/4 tsp turmeric powder

 - 1 small green chili pepper sliced or chopped

 - 1/2 tsp juice of freshly squeezed lemon

 - Set your oven rack so that your eggplants will be as close as possible to the heat source.
 Preheat your broiler on High, and roast the eggplants on a sheet pan for about 30 minutes, turning midway.
 The skin will blacken and the eggplant will burst a little.

 - Once the eggplant cools down (you can place it in a bowl of water to speed this up) peel the blackened skin, remove the stem and coarsely mash its flesh.
 I like to do this using the “pulse” function of my food processor.
 Set aside.

 To Make the Curry

 Heat ghee and oil in a skillet a little over medium heat and add the cumin seeds.
 They will start to sputter.
-Immediately add the onion and sauté until slightly golden, about 5-8 minutes.
-Add the garlic and ginger and continue to sauté until the raw smell disappears, or about 15-20 seconds.
-Add the tomatoes and cook until they’re soft and the oil starts to leave the sides, about 3-5 minutes.
-Add a bit of water (if needed so the spices don’t get burnt) and add the salt, brown sugar (if using), and spice powders (paprika, red chili, turmeric) except the garam masala.
+Immediately add the onion and sauté for 5-8 minutes, or until slightly golden.
+Add the garlic and ginger and continue to sauté until the raw smell disappears, or about 20 seconds.
+Add the tomatoes and cook until they're soft and the oil starts to leave the sides, about 5 minutes.
+Add a bit of water (if needed so the spices don't get burnt) and add the salt, brown sugar (if using), and spice powders (paprika, red chili, turmeric) except the garam masala.